 WorldSID RibEyes will store the full amount of data collected into the dynamic RAM data buffer into non-volatile flash memory.
 The second-generation WorldSID RibEye writes data to flash memory as it is collecting data to the dynamic RAM data buffer, instead of waiting for the test to be complete to write data to flash like the first-generation RibEye.
+The second generation WorldSID RibEye stores up to 3 minutes of data in flash memory.

 All WorldSID RibEyes have a battery backup which allows them to complete data acquisition and storage to flash memory, even if the main power fails during a test.
+When operating on battery power, once the data is stored in flash memort, the battery will be turned off.
+If the main power is still disconnected when the battery turns off, the RibEye will turn off.
+To download the data you will have to restore the main power.